-Tax-Exempt Securities Risks: Our Financial Advisors may recommend tax-exempt securities, including (but not limited to) municipal bonds as well as tax-exempt mutual funds and ETFs.
-In order to attempt to pay interest that is exempt from federal or state and local income tax, tax-exempt securities must meet certain legal requirements.
+Tax-Exempt Securities Risks: Certain Portfolios may seek to invest in tax-exempt securities, including (but not limited to) municipal bonds as well as tax-exempt mutual funds and ETFs.
+In order to attempt to pay interest that is exempt from federal or state and local income tax, taxexempt securities must meet certain legal requirements.
 Failure to meet such requirements may cause the interest received and distributed to shareholders to be taxable.
-In addition, income from one or more municipal bonds held in the Portfolio could be declared taxable because of unfavorable changes in tax or other laws, adverse interpretations by the Internal Revenue Service ("IRS"), state, or other tax authorities. or noncompliant conduct of a bond issuer.
+In addition, income from one or more municipal bonds held in the Portfolio could be declared taxable because of unfavorable changes in tax or other laws, adverse interpretations by the Internal Revenue Service ("IRS"), state, or other tax authorities, or noncompliant conduct of a bond issuer.
 Changes or proposed changes in federal or state income tax or other laws may also cause the prices of tax-exempt securities to fall.
 Finally, income from certain municipal bonds may be subject to the alternative minimum tax ("AMT") and/or state and local taxes, based on the investor's state of residence.
-In addition, as discussed in more detail under the section Cash Sweep Options below, idle cash in Advisory accounts held at Stifel, including Advisory accounts invested in "tax-exempt" Portfolios, is typically swept into one of our insured bank cash sweep programs.
-Any interest earned by the Client in respect of such cash balances will not be exempt from taxes.
+In addition, as discussed in more detail under the section Cash Sweep Options below, idle cash in Advisory accounts held at Stifel, including accounts invested in "tax-exempt" Portfolios, is typically swept into one of Stifel's insured bank cash sweep programs.
+Any interest earned by the

+Client in respect of such cash balances will not be exempt from taxes.

-Foreign Securities Risks: From time to time, we may recommend or may invest Client assets in foreign securities, directly or through funds that hold a portfolio of foreign securities.
+Foreign Securities Risks: Advisory accounts may invest in foreign securities, directly or through funds that hold a portfolio of foreign securities.
 Foreign securities can be more volatile than domestic (U.S.) securities.
 Securities markets of other countries are generally smaller than U.S. securities markets.
-Many foreign securities may also be less liquid than U.S. securities, and are typically subject to currency risks.
+Many foreign securities may also be less liquid than U.S. securities, and are typically subject to currency risk.
 Some foreign securities also may be subject to taxes and other charges imposed by the issuer's country of residence or citizenship.
-Certain foreign securities may be subject to additional costs and risks which, if incurred are in addition to (i.e., are not included in) Stifel's fees due from the Client.
-All these factors could affect a Client's realized return on the investment.
+Certain foreign securities may be subject to additional costs and risks, including additional commissions, clearing charges and/or custodial fees by the foreign custodian or other financial institutions involved in clearing the foreign trade.
+As set forth elsewhere in this brochure and/or in the Advisory Agreement, such taxes and charges are in addition to (i.e., are not included in) a Client's account fees.
+All these factors could affect a client's realized return on the investment.

-Frequent Trading and High Portfolio Turnover Rate Risk: The turnover rate within certain discretionary Advisory accounts in this brochure (specifically, in the Vantage Program) may be significant.
-Frequent trades may result in high transactions costs, including substantial commissions, fees, and other transaction costs.
-In addition, frequent trading is likely to result in short-term capital gains tax treatment.
-As a result, high turnover and frequent trading in an Advisory account could have an adverse effect on the cost and therefore the return on the Advisory account.
+Frequent Trading and Portfolio Turnover Rate Risk: The turnover rate within certain discretionary Advisory accounts may be significant.
+In connection with Portfolios run by Investment Managers that engage in trades away from Stifel, frequent trades may result in high transactions costs, including substantial brokerage commissions, fees and other transaction costs.
+In addition, frequent trading (whether or not through trades away from Stifel) is likely to result in short-term capital gains tax treatment.
+As a result, high turnover and frequent trading in an Advisory account could have an adverse effect on the cost and, therefore, the return on the Advisory account.